noviluni/Letargia/README.md

 To work, it gets info from Google Flight.
 Using this software you could violate [Google Flight TOS](https://www.google.com/intl/en/policies/terms/).

-Also it's important to note that Google can change Google Flight website structure and in that case this script it's going to fail.
+Also it's important to note that Google can change Google Flight website structure and in that case this script is going to fail.

 ##How it works
 Letargia is a simple Python script that uses selenium to execute a web browser and scrap Google Flights web to show best prices from your airport.
 It was designed to use in Linux/Unix system.
 Not tested on windows.

-_Note: It could fail if your internet connection is really poor._
+_Note: If your internet connection is really poor it could fail._